 The WPATH Standards of Care for the Health of Transsexual, Transgender and Gender Nonconforming People, Version 7, are the standards used in British Columbia.
 New BC Endocrine Guidelines for Adults are also available.

-At THiP we want to ensure that BC counsellors have the resources they need to provide the best possible gender-affirming care to their clients.
+Visit information for BC counsellors to access resources to help provide the best possible gender-affirming care to counselling clients.

 Schools can be a supportive and nurturing environment for a trans or gender creative student.
 However, lack of understanding about trans issues and gender-based bullying can make school a stressful experience for many children and youth.